Recognising, Anticipating, and Mitigating LLM Pollution of Online Behavioural Research

-Recent experiences from our lab illustrate the immediacy of this threat: we repeatedly observed evidently LLM-mediated responses in up to 45\% of submissions, characterised by overly verbose summaries of instructions or distinctly non-human phrases such as ``I don't experience confusion in the same way humans do'' in open-ended survey questions.
 While threats to data quality from automated bots are not entirely new, earlier concerns focused on technically less sophisticated and more easily detectable bots \citep{goodrich2023battling, griffin2022ensuring, pozzar2020threats, storozuk2020got, xu2022threats, cresci2020decade}.
 LLMs' growing fluency and accessibility have, however, substantially amplified the problem by generating responses that are increasingly indistinguishable from those written by humans \citep{liem2025future}.
 As such, LLM Pollution can arise through a range of participant behaviours \citep{zhang2025generative}.
 Some may use LLMs innocently, for example, to translate instructions or to improve fluency.
 Others might rely on them more strategically, using them to automate responses or reduce effort on tedious tasks.
-In more extreme cases, participants may delegate the completion of entire studies to agentic LLMs, such as \textit{OpenAI’s Operator}, or open-source tools like \textit{Browser-use} that can operate browsers, interpret screenshots, and navigate experiments without human oversight.
+In more extreme cases, participants may delegate the completion of entire studies to agentic LLMs, such as \textit{OpenAI’s ChatGPT Agent}, or open-source tools like \textit{Browser-use} that can operate browsers, interpret screenshots, and navigate experiments without human oversight.

 Most immediately, LLM Pollution is problematic because it obscures the origin of responses: researchers may unknowingly draw conclusions from outputs shaped or even entirely generated by LLMs rather than humans.
 Because LLM-responses often are overly fluent, less variable, and culturally biased, they can distort distributions, inflate effects, or mask individual differences \citep{bybee2022bots, atari2023humans}.
 Additionally, the growing difficulty of detecting LLM involvement creates diagnostic uncertainty that undermines confidence in exclusion decisions, complicates interpretation, and raises ethical concerns.
 This uncertainty, exacerbated by rapid advances in model capabilities, risks fuelling a perpetual arms race between researchers and increasingly sophisticated LLM-usage \citep{rodriguez2024creating}.
 Beyond these immediate challenges, the ultimate epistemic risk is that behavioural research may no longer validly capture human cognition and behaviour at all \citep{messeri2024artificial}.
 This threatens not just the reliability but the very purpose of online studies in the behavioural sciences.